Appearance

 Getting started

-As you can see in this documentation, we have a wide varierty of endpoints.
-In this page we will try to give you some hand holds on how to get started using our API.
+As you can see in this documentation, we have a wide variety of endpoints.
+In this page we will try to give you some guidance on how to get started using our API.

 Resources